 For the benefit of non-masons, the Worshipful Master is the man at the head of the Lodge.
 He gets to his position when he has served a number of other Offices within the Lodge.
 On average it takes around seven years from joining a Lodge to receiving the privilege of being installed as it's Worshipful Master and it is the highest Office a member can hold within his own Lodge.

-Here our Worshipful Master, John McHugh, has a few words of welcome for visitors to this site.
+Here our Worshipful Master, Craig,, has a few words of welcome for visitors to this site.

 The site is intended for use by Masons and Non-Masons alike.
-Hopefuly you will find the informaion useful and of interest.
+Hopefully you will find the information useful and of interest.
 If you have any aspirations to join our Lodge I would be delighted to hear from you.
 Equally, should you have any questions I assure you that I, or a member of my team, will do our utmost to answer them.

-It is a great privilege for me personally to have been invited by the members to be Master, having just celebrated our 50th year.
-We have lots of social and fundraising activities planned for this year.
-Our Official 50th Anniversary meeting on Wednesday 3rd October 2018 was a great celebration of Freemasonry in Surrey.
+It is a great privilege for me personally to have been invited by the members to be Master, as we celebrate our 55th year.
+We are planning a number of social and fundraising activities for this year.

 People often ask us why we join Freemasonry and what we get out of it.
 There are as many different answers as there are members - because everyone joined for a different reason, just as everybody gets something different out of it.
-I very much enjoy the charitable aspects of what we do, raising vast sums of money for charities which help sick and vulnerable people - not by standing on street corners shouting and shaking buckets, but by discreet personal donations of what you can afford when you can afford it.
+Personally, I very much enjoy the charitable aspects of what we do, raising money for local and national charities which help sick and vulnerable people - not by standing on street corners shouting and shaking buckets, but by discreet personal donations of what you can afford when you can afford it.

 What will make you join?
 What will you get out of it?
 I won't know the answer to that....... but if you never take that first step, neither will you!